andystoica/sensor-monitor/readme.md

 This project is about learning, testing and documenting interconnected technology.
 It combines modern server platforms, popular monitoring tools, established programming languages and techniques to achieve a functional and modular IT system.
 It has a bit of everything: linux, networking, software development with RESTful API, electronics and automation.

 On the server side there is centOS, Docker, Prometheus and Grafana.
-Software developments and RESTful APIs are written in REACT, node.js while the sensors are built using the D1 Mini Arduino IoT platform and written in C++.
+Software developments and RESTful APIs are written in REACT and node.js while the sensors are built using the D1 Mini Arduino IoT platform and written in C++.

 On the fun side (optional), Illustrator was used for schematics and PCB layouts while Stepcraft 600 CNC machine for building the sensors modules.